-- 1) LEA will provide COVID-19 testing to all employees at the exposed workplace except for those employees not at work during the outbreak or the relevant 14 days or employees who were fully vaccinated before the outbreak. - a) COVID-19 testing will be provided at no cost to employees during employees' working hours. - 2) COVID-19 testing consists of the following: - a) Employees in an exposed workplace will be immediately tested and then tested again one week later.
-Negative COVID-19 test results of employees with close contact will not impact the duration of any quarantine period required by, or orders issued by, the VCPH. - b) After the first two COVID-19 tests, COVID-19 testing will continue for employees who remain at the workplace at least once per week, or more frequently if recommended by the VCPH, until there are no new COVID-19 cases detected in the workplace for a 14-day period. - c) We will provide additional testing when deemed necessary by Cal/OSHA c.
-Exclusion of COVID-19 cases d.
-Additional measures

-- 1) LEA will ensure COVID-19 cases and employees who had close contact are excluded from the workplace in accordance with Sections 14 and 15 of this program. - a) Or as ordered by the local health officer if applicable

-- 1) During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be separated from other persons by at least six feet. - 2) During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be required to wear face coverings. - 3) During an outbreak or major outbreak, portable air cleaners equipped with high efficiency particulate air (HEPA) filters will be installed in the worksite of an exposed group, if feasible. - 4) During an outbreak or major outbreak, solid, clear partitions are installed to enhance, not replace, physical distancing. - e.
-Investigation of workplace COVID-19 illness

-- 1) An investigation will commence immediately to determine possible workplacerelated factors that contributed to the COVID-19 outbreak in accordance with Section 7 of this program. - f.
+- a) Employees in an exposed workplace will be immediately tested and then tested again one week later.
+Negative COVID-19 test results of employees with close contact will not impact the duration of any quarantine period required by, or orders issued by, the VCPH. - b) After the first two COVID-19 tests, COVID-19 testing will continue for employees who remain at the workplace at least once per week, or more frequently if recommended by the VCPH, until there are no new COVID-19 cases detected in the workplace for a 14-day period. - c) We will provide additional testing when deemed necessary by Cal/OSHA - c.
+Exclusion of COVID-19 cases - 1) LEA will ensure COVID-19 cases and employees who had close contact are excluded from the workplace in accordance with Sections 14 and 15 of this program. - a) Or as ordered by the local health officer if applicable - d.
+Additional measures - 1) During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be separated from other persons by at least six feet, as described in section 10. - 2) During an outbreak or major outbreak, all employees in the exposed group, and visitors to that worksite will be required to wear face coverings or as described in section 11, whichever is longer, especially in indoor settings. - 3) During an outbreak or major outbreak, portable air cleaners equipped with high efficiency particulate air (HEPA) filters will be installed in the worksite of an exposed group, if feasible. - 4) During an outbreak or major outbreak, solid, clear partitions are installed to enhance, not replace, physical distancing. - e.
+Investigation of workplace COVID-19 illness - 1) An investigation will commence immediately to determine possible workplacerelated factors that contributed to the COVID-19 outbreak in accordance with Section 7 of this program. - f.
 COVID-19 investigation, review and hazard correction - 1) Investigation and review - a) In addition to Section 6 of this program, we will immediately perform a review of potentially relevant COVID-19 policies, procedures, and controls and implement changes as needed to prevent further spread of COVID-19.
-The investigation and review will be documented and include: - Investigation of new or unabated COVID-19 hazards; - Leave policies and practices and whether employees are discouraged from remaining home when sick; - COVID-19 testing policies; - Air supply, outside and filtered; - 2) Review Updates - a) Every thirty days that the outbreak continues. - b) In response to new information or to new or previously unrecognized COVID-19 hazards. - c) When otherwise necessary. - 3) Hazard Correction - a) Implementing changes to reduce the transmission of COVID-19 based on the investigation and review. - b) In addition to corrections outlined in Section 8, we will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - N 95 Filtering Face Masks, as described in paragraph 12.c.(5).
+The investigation and review will be documented and include: - Evaluations will be repeated if a COVID-19 outbreak or major COVID-19 outbreak occur. - Investigation of new or unabated COVID-19 hazards; - Leave policies and practices and whether employees are discouraged from remaining home when sick; - COVID-19 testing policies; - Air supply, outside and filtered; - 2) Review Updates - a) Every thirty days that the outbreak continues. - b) In response to new information or to new or previously unrecognized COVID-19 hazards.

+- c) When otherwise necessary. - 3) Hazard Correction - a) Implementing changes to reduce the transmission of COVID-19 based on the investigation and review. - b) In addition to corrections outlined in Section 8, we will consider: - Moving indoor tasks outdoors or having them performed remotely. - Increasing outdoor air supply when work is done indoors. - Improving air filtration. - Increasing physical distancing as much as possible. - N 95 Filtering Face Masks, as described in paragraph 12.c.(5).